umairali-bit/e-commerce/Readme.md

  # DataBase

 Created a .env file and have the name of the database, username and password set in this file.
-Downloaded dotenv package in the connection.js file (config folder), connected the database to the root of the project.
+Downloaded dotenv package in the connection.js file (config folder), connected database to the root of the project.
 Ran source of the database by running schema file in MySql shell.

 # Demonstration
 * [Click here to see the demonstaration of Categories table](https://watch.screencastify.com/v/whDYtNYgoUJ2CHvsGonj)